shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

  Researchers have proposed viewing the composite parts of a word as rules, which can be fluid attributes that shift according to context.
 Cognitive categorization data in psychology suggests that the conditions on word meanings should be understood as '**preferences rules**', operating according to constraints satisfaction and violation.
 While cognition is central to semantics, this approach is limited in that it's ignoring sentence-level integration.

 💭 Two of the researches will be introduced to dive a little deeper in this part of the conversation.
-TL;DR here, one utilizes mapping mechanism to try to capture Chomskyan phenomenon and another uses a simple neural network back-propagation architect to try to model the conceptual activation in the preposition '_over_'.
+TL;DR here, one utilizes mapping mechanism to try to capture Chomskyan phenomenon and another uses a simple neural network back-propagation architecture to try to model the conceptual activation in the preposition '_over_'.

 ---